JDASoftwareGroup/jdatech.github.io/_posts/2020-09-01-java-giants.md

 while ( sharedDone == false);   //busy wait spin until producer is finished.
 print (dataShared);   // executes once sharedDone is set to true by the other thread
 ```
+The intent is for Consumer Thread to busy-spin while Producer Thread finishes creating dataShared.
+Once notified that dataShared is ready (via a true value for sharedDone), the consumer will make use of dataShared.

-The puzzle is, quite simply, do you see the issue?
-Amazingly, if you create a test program and debug this, you will not reproduce the problem.
-If you create a trivial test program, you also likely will not reproduce the problem.
-If you put this into production with real producer and consumer logic, you most likely *will* reproduce the problem (except this time you were really hoping you would *not*).
+Unfortunately, this is likely to loop infinitely.
+Do you see the issue?
+Amazingly, if you create a test program and debug this, you will never reproduce the infinite loop.
+If you create a trivial test program, you also likely will *not* reproduce the issue.
+If you put this into production with real producer and consumer logic, you most likely *will* reproduce the infinite loop fairly consistently (except this time you were really hoping you would *not*).
 What on earth could the issue here be?

 This brings me to Newton.